-The QVCC Library is also the library of the Quinebaug Middle College High School (QMC).
-Middle College students have the same privileges and responsibilities as QVCC students.
-Middle College faculty and staff have the same privileges and responsibilities as QVCC faculty and staff.
+Quinebaug Middle College (QMC) students, faculty and staff have the same borrowing privileges and responsibilities as QVCC students, faculty and staff. [revised 2021]

-Middle College coillection development is finded through the QMC budget.
+Quinebaug Middle College collection development is funded through the QMC budget.

-QVCC and QMC faculty in Danielson or Williamntic may place library-owned or personal materials on Reserve for one semester.
+QVCC and QMC faculty may place library-owned or personal materials on Reserve for one semester.
 Materials that are not library-owned or personally owned by faculty (i.e., Interlibrary Loan materials) may not be put on Reserve.
 Reserve materials may be borrowed by QVCC students, faculty, and staff only.
 All Reserve materials, whether onground or online, are subject to copyright limitations and guidelines.

 Student Study Room Policy

 Study Rooms may be reserved up to one week in advance.
-To provide the broadest possible access to the study rooms, multiple bookings (same time, every day, every week) are not allowed.
-Only tutors or faculty who are providing tutoring may make semester-long bookings.
+To provide the broadest possible access to the study rooms, multiple bookings (e.g. same time, every day, every week) are not allowed.

-Groups or individuals who are using noisy media equipment such as TVs or boom boxes will be booked into Room 1 if possible, to avoid disturbing the dean’s office.
+Groups or individuals who are using noisy media equipment such as TVs or boom boxes will be booked into Room 1 if possible, to avoid disturbing the offices nearby.